goodnight000/KittyCourt/JUDGING_SYSTEM_V2.md

 The v2.0 judging system implements a **multi-stage therapeutic pipeline** for couple conflict resolution.
 Instead of a single LLM call that produces a verdict, the new system guides couples through a collaborative resolution process.

+Note: The legacy v1 pipeline has been removed.
+There is no fallback path.

 ---

 ## Expected Flow